AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/New_CAEXDocument.md

 CAEXDocument.New_CAEXDocument Method
 ====================================
-AutomationML 2.1 APICreates a new empty CAEX document containing only the CAEXFile Element as the root element.
+Creates a new empty CAEX document containing only the CAEXFile Element as the root element.
 The CAEX document is created, using the default schema version [DefaultSchema][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)